pedrocrisp/NGS-pipelines/RNAseqPipe3/README.md

 usage:  05b-samtools.sh [-j value] [-a <aligner>]
 ```
 Must provide

 1. -j the number of jobs/samples to run in parallel
-3. -a whether to use subread-align or subjunc
+2. -a whether to use subread-align or subjunc
+3.
 ---
 ##Step 06-featureCounts.sh
 ```
 usage:  06-runner.sh <strandedness> <alignment_folder>
 ```

-Step 06-featureCounts.sh require the "subread\_refdir" to also contain a TAIR10\_gen_chrc.chrom.sizes file
+Step 06-featureCounts.sh requires the "subread\_refdir" to also contain a TAIR10\_gen_chrc.chrom.sizes file

 ---
 ##Step 07-bam\_to\_tdf_stranded.sh
 ```